hive-engine/steemsmartcontracts-wiki/Comment-Contract.md

     * config.downvoteRegenerationDays (integer): How long it takes to fully regenerate downvoting power from 0 to 10000.
     * config.downvotePowerConsumption (integer): How much downvote power is consumed at full downvoting power for a 100% downvote.
     * config.stakedRewardPercentage (integer): What percentage of rewards should be given as staked.
 Should be between 0 and 100, inclusive.
-    * config.tags (array of strings): Which tags should be looked at to index a poat for this reward pool.
+    * config.tags (array of strings): Which tags should be looked at to index a post for this reward pool.
 This will also look at the community (stored in parent_permlink for the root post).

 * examples: